-Hex color #000004 is a variation of "Black".
-It's categorized as "black".
-When people spot the color black in brand logos, they might associate it with: having value, not being economical, portable devices, technology, and having a sense of mystery.
+Hex color #000004 looks similar to "Black".
+It's labeled as "black".
+When people from western culture see black in marketing, they might associate it with: having value, not being economical, portable devices, technology, and having a sense of mystery.
 The color typically isn't associated with energy.
-Rolls-Royce, Pfizer, and 68 others are using a color close to Black in their branding.
+NC State University, University of Waterloo, and 68 others are using a color close to Black in their branding.
 (Explore brands using Black).

 In RGB colorspace, the hexadecimal color #000004 is created using 0% red, 0% green, and 1.6% blue.
 In CMYK colorspace, you can make the color using 100% cyan, 100% magenta, 0% yellow, and 98.4% black.